gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 ## How to find the winning mixed strategy?

-> Note: we're looking for _any_ winning strategy, not the _best_ winning strategy that has maximum expected value in the worst case, i.e. the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).
-If you're curious about the Nash equilibrium,Arthur O'Dwyer explored it for the game [up to 5 numbers](https://quuxplusone.github.io/blog/2024/09/04/the-game-is-flawed/).
+> Note: We are looking for _any_ winning strategy, not the _best_ winning strategy that has the maximum expected value in the worst case, i.e., the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).
+If you are curious about the Nash equilibrium, Arthur O'Dwyer explored it for the game [up to 5 numbers](https://quuxplusone.github.io/blog/2024/09/04/the-game-is-flawed/).

 Finding the mixed strategy that wins on every number can be viewed as a mathematical optimization problem.

-Every strategy can be described as a "win" vector $V = (v_1, .., v_{100})$, where $v_k$ is the expected win should Ballmer pick the number $k$.
-For example, the binary search could correspond to a vector with $v_{50} = 5$, $v_{25} = 4$ and $v_{0} = -1$.
+Every strategy can be described as a "win" vector $V = (v_1, .., v_{100})$, where $v_k$ is the expected win if Ballmer picks the number $k$.
+For example, the binary search could correspond to a vector with $v_{50} = 5$, $v_{25} = 4$, and $v_{0} = -1$.

-Suppose we have a set of pure strategies $\{V_1, V_2, ..., V_n\}$,
-and our mixed strategy chooses the strategy $V_k$ with probabiltiy $p_k$.
+Suppose we have a set of pure strategies $\{V_1, V_2, ..., V_n\}$, and our mixed strategy chooses the strategy $V_k$ with probability $p_k$.

-Then the corresponding "win" vector for the mixed strategy is just a linear combination of these vectors: $V_{mixed}=\sum_{i=1}^{n}{p_iV_i}$.
+Then the corresponding "win" vector for the mixed strategy is just a linear combination: $V_{mixed}=\sum_{i=1}^{n}{p_iV_i}$.

-In this interpretation, finding the winning strategy means to find some linear combination of the given vectors with 2 constraints:
+In this interpretation, finding the winning strategy means finding some linear combination of the given vectors with two constraints:

-- each element of the linear combination is positive (the strategy wins money, on average, for each number);
+- Each element of the linear combination is positive (the strategy wins money, on average, for each number).
-- the coefficients of this linear combination are non-negative (as they correspond to probabilities).
+- The coefficients of this linear combination are non-negative (as they correspond to probabilities).

-This is a typical [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problem, and scipy [has an efficient solver](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) for it!
+This is a typical [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problem, and scipy [has an efficient solver](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) for it.

-To find a strategy, I thought of a strategy set (various binary searches), fed it to `scipy.linprog()`, and voilà - the solver came up with a winning mixed strategy!
+To find a mixed strategy, I thought of a set of pure strategies (various binary searches), fed it to `scipy.linprog()`, and voilà - the solver came up with a winning strategy!

 ## Example winning strategy